-INSIGHT Models

-When fitting to the INSIGHT data, which contained additional medical details, the suite of tested models included three additional risk factors: vaccination prior to the current influenza season (V), antiviral treatment (T), and presence of underlying conditions (U).
-We expected vaccination to reduce the risk of confirmed infection with either subtype.
-We assumed the presence of any underlying condition might be associated with increased healthcare seeking behavior, and in turn, with greater probabilities of influenza testing and case ascertainment.
-Finally, although antiviral treatment is usually prescribed in response to a confirmed influenza infection, treatment may be obtained from personal stockpiles (29,30).
-We included risk factor T in case antiviral treatment prior to testing reduced viral loads and the probability of case detection.
-Factors T and U each added one free parameter, which characterized the relative risk of any influenza infection.
-Factor V added two free parameters which characterized the relative risk of H1N1 or of H3N2 infection, given recent influenza vaccination.
-Differences in vaccine effectiveness across study years would not have been identifiable, and so we did not include them in the model.
-We tested all possible combinations of V, T, and U, in and each of the three imprinting hypotheses (S, N and G), for a total of 32 tested INSIGHT models.
-All tested models contained the age-specific risk step function (A), and used the following 10 age bins: {18-24, 25-31, 32-38, 39-45, 46-52, 53-59, 60-66, 67-73, 74-80, 81-90}.

-Interpretation of the age-specific risk curve

-When fitting to INSIGHT data, we input the age distribution of all tested cases as the null, expected age distribution in each country and season.
-Thus, age-specific risk curves fitted to INSIGHT data only represented age-specific differences in the rate of testing positive for influenza, residual to observed denominators.
-Corresponding denominator data were not available in the ADHS dataset.
-The ADHS age-specific risk curves must be interpreted differently, as they captured all aspects of the infection and case observation process, and ultimately showed stronger age-specific differences in risk than INSIGHT risk curves (Fig. 2-3).

 Effect of evolutionary rate on age profiles

-We used publicly available data from Nextstrain (31,32), and from one previously published study (33), to calculate annual antigenic advance, which we defined as the antigenic distance between strains of a given lineage (pre-2009 H1N1, post-2009 H1N1 or H3N2) that circulated in consecutive seasons (Methods).
-The “antigenic distance” between two strains is used as a proxy for immune cross-protection and can be obtained using a variety of methods that map serological or genetic data into Euclidian space (34–36).
+We used publicly available data from Nextstrain (33,34), and from one previously published study (35), to calculate annual antigenic advance, which we defined as the antigenic distance between strains of a given lineage (pre-2009 H1N1, post-2009 H1N1 or H3N2) that circulated in consecutive seasons (Methods).
+The “antigenic distance” between two influenza strains is used as a proxy for similarity in antigenic phenotype, and potential for immune cross-protection.
+A variety of methods have been developed to estimate antigenic distance using serological data, genetic data, or both (34–36).

 To assess the impact of antigenic evolutionary rate on the epidemic age distribution, we tested whether the proportion of cases in children increased in seasons associated with large antigenic changes.
 If the rate of antigenic drift is a strong driver of age-specific influenza risk, then the fraction of influenza cases observed in children should be negatively related to annual antigenic advance (27).
 In other words, strains that have not changed much antigenically since the previous season should be unable to escape pre-existing immunity in immunologically experienced adults, and more restricted to causing cases in immunologically naïve children; strains that have changed substantially (i.e. those exhibiting greater antigenic advance) will be less restricted to children.